OCA/product-variant/product_variant_configurator/README.rst

    :alt: Odoo Community Association
    :target: https://odoo-community.org

-OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
+OCA or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.